mathesar-foundation/mathesar-wiki/docs/engineering/architecture/permissions.md

 !!! question "UX Question"
     How should viewing others' objects work for these?
 Should they be namespaced under some "workspace" concept (currently we're using database/schema)?

+## Note on hierarchical permissions

+We can allow an "admin" DB user by automatically granting the role associated with each Mathesar-managed connection to to a given admin DB user.
+So, if we have a user `mathesaradmin`, and a regular user `joe`, we can run `GRANT joe TO mathesaradmin` (as a role with sufficient privileges; At least `ADMIN` is needed on `joe` to run this).
+This would let `mathesaradmin` act as a Manager on anything created by `joe`.

+Our `Manager` concept implies (co-)ownership of all managed sub-objects.
+I.e., a Database Manager owns all objects in that database (using the description in our docs)

+Our `Editor` concept implies `SELECT`, `INSERT`, `UPDATE`, `DELETE`, `TRUNCATE`, `REFERENCES` (sort of; with the way Mathesar currently treats fkeys)

+Our `Viewer` concept implies `SELECT` on objects (obviously)

+Thus, _if_ we want to recreate our current conceptual framework, it's possible (and not too difficult).